Members(as of May 20, 2021)

 e. review any activity likely to be detrimental to the institution’s financial health, such as fraud, that is brought to the Committee’s attention by the internal auditor or another person.

 f. submit to the Board annually a report summarizing internal audit functions and activities;

-g. review the Internal Audit Charter and approve revisions as appropriate.
+g. review and approve the Internal Audit Charter and revisions, as appropriate;

 2.6 Risk Management Systems and Mechanisms